PacificBiosciences/sawfish/docs/user_guide.md

 #### Overlapping SV formatting

 All sawfish SVs are output so that only one allele is described in each VCF record, even if an overlapping SV allele is output at the same locus.
-The internal SV calling model accounts for up to 2 overlapping alleles per sample during genotyping and quality scoring, reads supporting a 2nd alternate allele at any given locus will be counted as support the reference in output fields such as allele depth (`AD`).
+The internal SV calling model accounts for up to 2 overlapping alleles per sample during genotyping and quality scoring.
+Reads which support a 2nd alternate allele at any given locus will be counted as supporting the reference in output fields such as allele depth (`AD`).
 This protocol matches standard SV caller formatting conventions.
 Users interested in a more detailed output format, such as representing overlapping read support on the VCF `<*>` allele can request this for prioritization.

 #### Phasing